Dot Net Framework Blazor

 • Now, your first Blazor project will be created.

-Blazor offers you Three Hosting Models to Choose from:
+Blazor offers you 3 hosting models to choose from:

 Blazor: